mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-We will have automated tests that run at minimum weekly to test that the software is still able to receive and display generate CCDAs with Security Tags.

-From discussions with others around the industry who interact with large usage of CDA creation and transmission, there is little to no usage of DS4P within documents created by systems currently.
-If we determine that we are seeing usage of the security tagging within Production systems, we will report:

-    * the number of CCDAs received during the RWT period.
-    * The number of CCDAs with security tags received during the RWT period.
+Automated tests will run at least weekly to verify that the software continues to receive and display CCDAs with Security Tags.
+If usage of security tagging is detected within Production systems, the security tag receipt rate will be calculated as the number of CCDAs with security tags received during the RWT period (numerator) divided by the total number of CCDAs received during the RWT period (denominator).
+Both the total number of CCDAs received and the number with security tags will be reported.

 #### Expected Outcome(s)

-We expect our software to show constant ability to display CCDA documents with Security Tags.

-From discussions with others around the industry who interact with large usage of CDA creation and transmission, there is little to no usage of DS4P within documents created by systems currently.
-We do not anticipate security tags in received CCDA documents as well either to our clients, at least to start with in 2025.
-If this changes we will update the testing to accommodate tracking those numbers as listed above.
+The software is expected to consistently display CCDA documents with Security Tags.
+Based on industry discussions, usage of DS4P within documents created by systems is currently minimal to nonexistent, and security tags in received CCDA documents are not anticipated for clients in 2026.
+If this changes, testing and reporting will be updated to track the security tag receipt rate (numerator: CCDAs with security tags received, denominator: CCDAs received) as described above.

 #### Care Setting(s)